 Sources that attended the meeting said the Asantehene talked about the importance of a cordial relation between central governments and cultural institutions for development.

-Otumfuo reportedly told Mr Museveni that cultural institutions are embedded within various communities and command respect from subjects and, as such, are an important tool in of services.
+Otumfuo reportedly told Mr Museveni that cultural institutions are embedded within various communities and command respect from subjects and, as such, are an important tool in

 “More significant battles today, and those that unite all of us and we must work together to wipe them are disease, ignorance and poverty,” a source, who attended the meeting, quoted the Asantehene as having said.